Asymmetric Tunneling of Bose-Einstein Condensates

-The preceding description of asymmetric tunneling has been done within the Schr{\"o}dinger equation for a two-particle system, where the asymmetric tunneling resulted from the coupling of the center of mass and inter-particle d.o.f.
-While we expect that this intuition of broken symmetry is realizable in other, multi-particle systems \cite{jona2003asymmetric, jona2005nonlinear}, we are interested in the counterintuitive case of a system which behaves like a single particle.
-To this end, we examine the case of a BEC, which differs from the previous intuition as it behaves in many aspects like a single particle system since the majority of its $N$ particles occupy the same quantum state).
+The preceding description of asymmetric tunneling has been done within the Schr{\"o}dinger equation for a two-particle system, where the asymmetric tunneling results from the coupling of the center of mass and inter-particle d.o.f.
+While we expect that broken tunneling symmetry is realizable in other multi-particle systems, here we examine mean-field predictions for the case of a BEC, which differs from the previous intuition as it behaves in many aspects like a single-particle system (since the majority of its $N$ particles occupy the same quantum state).
 The source of asymmetry comes from the BEC's self-interaction, which plays an analogous role to the excitation of internal d.o.f. in the previously established multi-particle case.